Kemui52/DOS2DE-GM_Giants/Readme.md

 ***Spoiler Warning!*** Mod adds and will add story spoiler characters and creatures to the character list.

-I should add a wiki here to list what's been added.
+Since I made this mod for myself, the giants I add are solely based on my own tastes.
+Check the [wiki](https://github.com/Kemui52/DOS2DE-GM_Giants/wiki) for more detailed info on what's included.

-Check the [Releases](https://github.com/Kemui52/DOS2DE-GM_Giants/releases) page or my [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2778577565) for proper package downloads.
+Check my [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2778577565) or the [Releases](https://github.com/Kemui52/DOS2DE-GM_Giants/releases) page for proper package downloads.
 Neither are more up to date than the other, though I am holding back on furnishing the Worksop so it doesn't get too much attention while it's new.

 ## How to Install Source